fa-andersen/WorldHappiness/README.md

 ## What did I do?
 ● Data Collection and Preparation: Using Python, I cleaned and wrangled the raw data, transforming it into structured data frames conducive to analysis.

-● Exploratory Data Analysis: With a focus on understanding customer behavior, I used various statistical techniques and visualization tools to identify patterns and correlations across different customer segments.
+● Exploratory Data Analysis: With a focus on understanding the World Happiness Reports and factors used to contribute to the total Happiness score.
+I used various statistical techniques and visualization tools to identify patterns and correlations across different countries and regions.

-● Product and Department Performance Evaluation: Through rigorous analysis, I evaluated the performance of Instacart's products and departments, pinpointing strengths and areas for improvement.
+● 6 Key Factors Evaluation: Through rigorous analysis, I evaluated the various key factors used towards Happiness Score as well as delving into looking at an equalized approach using GDP with Power Purchasing Parity vs GDP per capita.

-## Recommendations & Insights
+## Conclusions & Recommendations
-With insights from the analysis, I created recommendations to enhance Instacart's operations and customer experience.
+With insights from the analysis, I created conclusions to the key questions and suggested recommendations to enhance future World Happiness Reports.

 ## Technologies & Skills used
 ● Python (Pandas, NumPy): for data cleaning, wrangling, and analysis